-This post is part of a series of articles that will be written in a more personal format from Spark Hire CEO, Josh Tolan.
-These articles will reference specific questions asked on Quora.
+This post was updated on January 8, 2020 and is part of a series of articles written by Spark Hire CEO, Josh Tolan in response to specific questions asked on Quora.

 Question: What are the best methods for sourcing, screening, and hiring top talent?

-I’m going to approach my response with the assumption that you’re a growing startup that’s starting to scale to 10, 20, or even 100 people.
-It also sounds like you’re solely responsible for recruiting (most likely a founder) or have a limited amount of recruiting resources.
-So the key here is to be lean and agile while also being highly effective to ensure you’re ending up with the best people for your open roles.
+I’m going to approach my response with the assumption you’re a growing startup that’s beginning to scale your recruitment efforts to 10, 20, or even 100 people.
+There’s a good chance you’re solely responsible for recruiting (most likely a founder) or have a limited amount of recruiting resources.
+So the key here is to be lean and agile as you recruit while also being highly effective to ensure you’re able to attract the best people for your open roles.

-There isn’t going to be a single method that’ll drive your recruiting success, but you can put together a stack of tools and strategies that’ll drive meaningful results.
-I’ll outline certain strategies, processes, and some tools that’ll help you execute them below.
+There won’t be a single hiring and recruiting method that’ll drive your success.
+But you can focus on a stack of tools and strategies that drive meaningful results.
+Below, I’ve outlined innovative strategies, processes, and tools to help guide you:

-When I suggest certain tools and strategies for sourcing, screening, and interviewing, I’m keeping the following in mind:
+When I suggest certain tools and recruiting strategies for sourcing, screening, and interviewing talent, I keep the following in mind:

 - Speed – Why?
 You can’t afford to get bogged down by your hiring process

 - Budget – Why?
 You’re operating on a small budget

 - Convenience – Why?
 You’re short on time because of limited resources

 - Effectiveness – Why?
 You need to be effective at scale